rcalix1/MachineLearningFoundations/NeuralNets/perceptron/README.md

 However, things change radically once the network contains at least one hidden layer with sigmoidal (or other nonlinear) activation function.
 Such a network can indeed perform nonlinear classification and approximate arbitrary functions (but doing so may require adding vastly more units to the network).
 This is a consequence of the universal approximation theorem.

-## The Perceptron Weight update rule
+## The Perceptron Weights update rule

 * wi = wi + lr * (y_real - y_pred) * xi
 * (y_real - y_pred) -> is not squared